ProgrammerDATCH/Real-time-Ride-Share-Tracking/README.md

 - `src`:
   - `components`: Contains React components, including the map component.
-    - `assets`: Contains images to use as marker
+    - `assets`: Contains images to use as markers.
-    - `MapComponent.tsx`: Main map component for showing Map.
+    - `MapComponent.tsx`: Main map component for rendering Map.
     - `Moving.tsx`: Start page with icons and also render the map from MapComponent.tsx.
   - `constants`: Contains constants Data.
-    - `coordinates.ts`: Contains coordinates for entire route (Nyabugogo - Kimironko).
+    - `coordinates.ts`: Contains coordinates for entire route (Nyabugogo - Kimironko) + additional I added for testing.
   - `interfaces`: Contains interfaces & types
     - `index.ts`: Contains interfaces like Coordinate,...
   - `utils`: Contains utilities and helpful functions I used in entire App.